SadakhyaNarnur/Kaizntree_items_dashboard/README.md

 ### Deployment
-'Using the docker file provided to create your own docker image and run on any platform that supports docker.
+`Using the docker file provided to create your own docker image and run on any platform that supports docker.`
-'

 ### Start Application
-'Application flow starts at http://localhost:8000/login/'
+`Application flow starts at http://localhost:8000/login/`